 - Taking testosterone injections increases EPO production and hemoglobin levels.
 And in some cases,

 - Laboratory error produces spurious high levels of hemoglobin.
 If the red blood cell count is off, then Hgb lab measurements will be in error, too.
+In this case, the blood test will simply have to be repeated.

 Health Problems That Raise Hemoglobin Levels